British bee identification guide: best plants to attract bees to your garden

 A bee will collect nectar and pollen from the flower of a plant, as well as some from the stamens - the male reproductive organ of the plants.
 When the bee visits the next flower, the pollen is transported onto the stigma, or the tip of the pistil - the female reproductive organ of the flower.
 This is essential to the fertilisation process of plants, food and fruits.

-Honeybees live in a colony, although they don’t hibernate they do work industrially and cluster together to stay warm.
-They work together to create food (honey) which is created and stored throughout the summer.
+European honeybees live in a colony, although they don't hibernate they do work industrially and cluster together to stay warm.
+They work together as a hive to create food (honey) which is created and stored throughout the summer.

 Bees have been created honey for over one hundred and fifty million years.
 To make one pound of honey, bees fly over 55,000 miles, or in other terms, 2.2 times around the world.

 Though some colonies exist in the wild, the majority are domesticated, living in hives all year round.
-The colony consists of a queen, who can live to 3 years old, and many of her daughters.
+The colony consists of a queen, who can live for three to four years, and many of her daughters.
+In summer, male drones will also hatch, and have the sole purpose to mate with queens.
+After mating, the males' sexual organs detach and the male dies.
+Males which have not successfully mated will be evicted from the hive by the female workers and will die.
+Hives can number between 20,000 and 60,000 bees.
 Honeybees have a short tongue length, meaning they are limited to certain pollen sources.

-24 of the UK’s bee species are bumblebees.
-These are also social bees, though colonies are significantly smaller and vary slightly depending on the species.
+25 of the UK's bee species are bumblebees.
+The majority of these also social bees, though colonies are significantly smaller and vary slightly depending on the species.
 A well established colony could comprise of up to 400 bees.
 Tongue lengths vary so different species feed on different flowers.

-The majority of the UK’s bee species are solitary bees, of which we have around 250 species.
+The majority of the UK's bee species are solitary bees, of which we have around 250 species.
 Solitary bees exist only in the wild and are the most effective pollinators of all bee species.
-Their appearance can vary hugely and some species are often mistaken for wasps or flies.
+Their appearance can vary greatly.

 Place the bee somewhere warm